Jewish Journey Project at SAJ

 For children in grades K – 3, they meet at SAJ one time per week.
 As they enter grades 4 – 7, children are able to choose from a wide range of courses in the Jewish Journey Project that meet in various locations in New York City.
-Click here to view the full list of JJP courses for the fall of 2013.
-These children also meet once a week (7th graders meet once a month) with their age cohort, at the SAJ.
+Click here to view the full list of JJP courses for the fall of 2014.
+These children also meet once a week with their age cohort, at the SAJ.
 This is their Makom.

-During these sessions, you can learn how children experience the joy and spirit of Judaism at the SAJ; hear about the interactive program; meet the Education Director, Gidon Isaacs and chat with parents whose children are in the educational program.
+During these sessions, you can learn how children experience the joy and spirit of Judaism at the SAJ; hear about the interactive program; meet the Education Director, Rabbi Lori Feldstein-Gardner, and chat with parents whose children are in the educational program.
 SAJ Synagogue, 15 W. 86th Street.
-Please contact Michelle at firstname.lastname@example.org to find out the date for the next Open House.
+Please contact Michelle at email@example.com to find out the date for the next Open House.

-An opportunity to learn more about the SAJ Education Program's experiential method of teaching; meet the Education Director and head from current education program parents; held in a private home.
+An opportunity to learn more about the SAJ Education Program's experiential method of teaching; meet the Education Director and hear from current education program parents; held in a private home.
 Please contact Debbie at 212-724-7000 x 10 for the date of the next parlor meeting.

 Parent and Family Programs